 To identify injustice and speak out against it is to build a basis for a better society.
 To share in our abundance with those less fortunate is to recognize inequality and endeavor to overcome it.
 To give freely of one’s time and energy working toward solutions is to take responsibility for a better tomorrow.

 Join the Coalition

 By becoming a member of the Columbus Coalition for the Homeless you will be helping to advocate for those who are among the most vulnerable in our society.
 Also, becoming a member will allow you to educate yourself about the problem of homelessness and make informed decisions about how you will combat this injustice.
 Your donation of just $25 purchases a membership and supports the Coalition’s work.
 Send donations to Columbus Coalition for the Homeless, 89 West Park Avenue, Columbus, OH 43222.

 Our Committees and Events

-This committee serves as group providing input, direction and technical expertise decision-making process for HUD funded programs serving homeless persons.
+The Coalition serves on this committee to provide input, direction and technical expertise decision-making process for HUD-funded programs serving homeless persons.
 Composed of local community agency representatives the group reviews both new and renewal proposals and submits their recommendations for funding to the Technical Review Committee.
-In addition, the group participates in the monitoring of HUD funded programs to assure that improvements are made, when programs fail to meet defined standards.
+In addition, the group participates in the monitoring of HUD-funded programs to assure that improvements are made, when programs fail to meet defined standards.

 Each Mother’s Day, the Coalition holds its annual Mother’s Day Brunch.
 The brunch is a celebration to recognize the importance of mothers and motherhood, with a special invitation extended to currently and formerly homeless mothers and their children.

 According to a brunch volunteer, “It’s important to acknowledge people who are in difficult times right now.
 It’s important to be a mother; it’s significant to be a mother.
 This is something where we can celebrate them, to recognize them.
 Even though they may not be in the best circumstances right now…they can still feel loved.”